 Day 19 - Ankara & Safranbolu

 Our breakfast will be followed by a tour of Ankara, Turkey's capital, and the second-largest city after Istanbul.
 Our first stop in this city will be The Anatolian Civilization Museum, the perfect introduction to Turkey’s ancient past.
 The exhibits are chronologically arranged, starting with the Paleolithic and Neolithic displays, and gives us unique examples of Hittite art.
 After having lunch at a restaurant, the next visit will be to Rahmi Koc Museum to see the examples of agricultural machinery and pharmaceutical exhibits.
-The museum also houses sections that focus on Mustafa Kemal Ataturk, giving you some details before we visit the Mausoleum of Ataturk.
+The museum also houses sections that focus on Mustafa Kemal Ataturk, giving you some details before visiting the Mausoleum of Ataturk.
 After visiting the mausoleum of Ataturk, the leader of the Turkish War of Independence, and the founder and the first President of the Republic of Turkey, we will drive to Safranbolu town.
 Overnight in Safranbolu

 Day 20 - Safranbolu to Istanbul